-Jesse Norman MP was appointed Parliamentary Under Secretary of State for the Department for Transport on 14 June 2017.
+Jesse Norman MP was appointed Minister of State for the Department for Transport on 12 November 2018.
+He was previously Parliamentary Under Secretary of State for the Department for Transport from June 2017 to 9 November 2018.
 He was elected as the MP for Hereford and South Herefordshire in May 2010.

 Jesse studied at Oxford University (BA) and University College London (MPhil, PhD).

 Jesse was Parliamentary Under Secretary of State at the Department for Business, Energy and Industrial Strategy from 18 July 2016 until 14 June 2017.
 During the 2010 to 2015 Parliament Jesse was a member of the Treasury Select Committee and Chair of the All-Party Parliamentary Group on Employee Ownership.
 In June 2015 he was elected Chair of the Department for Culture, Media and Sport Select Committee.